 Category 3 Category 2 Category 1

 Structural movement

 Repair category 1

-Notes Evidence of settlement/movement has affected the building reflected by distortion to the stonework.
+Notes Evidence of settlement/movement has affected the building reflected by previous repairs to the block.
 On the basis of a single inspection this appears longstanding with no evidence of recent movement apparent.